salvakantero/RedPlanetPi/Readme.txt

 Lead our hero into the underground of the old space station to blow up the entire complex and wipe out its evil inhabitants.
 But beware, the environment is dangerous.
-Avoid coming into contact with the aliens, and avoid falling into the lava or radioactive waste pits.
+Avoid coming into contact with the aliens, and falling into the lava or radioactive waste pits.

 ITEMS
 =====

-EXPLOSIVE: To successfully complete the mission you must obtain the 15 explosives scattered around the station, and place them in the explosives depot, deep inside the Martian base.
+EXPLOSIVES: To successfully complete the mission you must obtain the 15 explosives scattered around the station and place them in the explosives depot, deep inside the Martian base.
 Once deposited, you must return to the control centre and activate the detonator.

 KEY CARD: Sometimes you will have to access locked areas with access cards, so you will have to locate these cards before you can continue your mission.

-GATE: You will only be able to open them if you have a card.
+GATES: You will only be able to open them if you have a card.
 The cards are for single use only, but the door will remain open.

 AMMO: You have the possibility to fire plasma bullets at your enemies, but be careful not to waste ammunition, which is scarce.